Technology · Customer Experience

 Frequently asked questions

-How do you automate personalized onboarding in saas with AI?+
+How do you automate personalized onboarding in SaaS with AI?+

-We map the existing personalized onboarding workflow inside saas, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
+We map the existing personalized onboarding workflow inside SaaS, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
 The build connects to your CRM, product analytics, support platforms, runs against a labelled test set, and ships behind a reviewer queue before it sees production traffic.
 We then operate it, measure time to value, activation rate, onboarding completion, and early churn, and improve it weekly.

-Three phases, billed separately.
-Discovery sprint: $5k (2-week sprint).
-Build engagement: $18k–$25k (6-9 weeks).
-Run retainer: $2k–$3k / mo (optional, hourly bank also available). ~$28k–$48k typical year 1 (60% take the run option for ~6 months).
+~$28k–$48k typical year 1 (60% take the run option for ~6 months).
+The structure: $5k Discovery (2-week sprint) → $18k–$25k Build (6-9 weeks) → optional $2k–$3k / mo Run.
 Customer journey design, escalation handling, tone calibration, and CX KPI reporting.

-What is the best AI agent for personalized onboarding in saas?+
+What is the best AI agent for personalized onboarding in SaaS?+

-How long does it take to deploy AI personalized onboarding for saas?+
+How long does it take to deploy AI personalized onboarding for SaaS?+

-A thin-slice deployment in 2-week sprint after Discovery, with real saas data and real reviewers.
+A thin-slice deployment in 2-week sprint after Discovery, with real SaaS data and real reviewers.
 The full Build phase runs 6-9 weeks.
-By day 90, time to value, activation rate, onboarding completion, and early churn is instrumented, the team has a baseline, and leadership has the data needed to decide on expansion into adjacent saas workflows.
+By day 90, time to value, activation rate, onboarding completion, and early churn is instrumented, the team has a baseline, and leadership has the data needed to decide on expansion into adjacent SaaS workflows.

 What do we own, and what do you own?+